 Pate’s Equine-Assisted therapist Melody Dodson and her horses Streaker, Riot and TNO provide a way for patients to make a wordless connection that can help them access emotions that may not be available any other way.

-Equine therapy includes grooming, walking in obstacle courses, directing and managing the horses which helps each client move toward their own specific goals.
+Provided in good weather for patients whose diagnosis is appropriate, equine therapy includes grooming, walking in obstacle courses, directing and managing the horses which helps each client move toward their own specific goals.

 This therapy offers physical, cognitive, emotional, and occupational therapy at once.
 And of course nuzzling and petting are very therapeutic, too!
 Therapy horse Streaker suffered a brain injury several years ago.
 It is amazing to see how this horse now helps others through EAP and EAL.